 In the case of teaching children, can the school demonstrate a sufficient level of CRB checking (Criminal Records Bureau) of their instructors?
 All EGKA dojos take this aspect very seriously.

-Ask for the qualifications and affiliations of the instructors - are they mere karate grades or has any official sports coaching courses, first aid courses etc, been attended?
+Ask for the qualifications and affiliations of the instructors - do they possess just high karate grades or have they undergone any other related training such as sports coaching, first aid courses etc?

-Look at the track record of the school - How long has it been in operation etc. Trophies on the wall are no guarantee of a good school, but they certainly indicate a successful approach if they are legitimate and recent.
+Look at the track record of the school - How long has it been in operation etc. Trophies on the wall are no guarantee of a good school, but they certainly indicate a successful approach to take note of.